StudioSpindle/google-srp/README.md

 # google-srp
 Search Results Page plugin for the Google [Custom Search JSON API](https://developers.google.com/custom-search/v1/overview).

 Prior to using this package [create a custom search engine](https://developers.google.com/custom-search/docs/tutorial/creatingcse).

-When the engine is created lookup the engine key and create a API key:
+When the engine is created lookup the engine key and create an API key:

 - **MY_GOOGLE_ENGINE**: In the [gcse control panel](https://cse.google.com/cse/all) copy your *search engine id* (under the 'Basics' tab).
 - **MY_GOOGLE_API_KEY**: create a API credential as described on [developers.google.com](https://developers.google.com/custom-search/v1/introduction).